-Jan Klesla (CZ) is National Coordinator for European AI Centers at the Ministry of Industry and Trade of the Czech Republic and one of the co-authors of the National Artificial Intelligence Strategy.
+Jan Klesla (CZ) is the Director of the Institute for Digital Economy (IDE) and a former economics reporter, editor and commentator.
 He has focused on the digital economy, particularly investments and regulations in the area of the technological disruption of traditional industries.
-Previously he worked as an economics editor for Hospodářské noviny.
+Currently, he externally advises the Czech government on issues of digital transformation and AI specifically, and is one of the co-authors of the National Artificial Intelligence Strategy.
 Read Jan’s articles for V/I here.

 Aliaksei Kazharski (BY) a Researcher at the Institute of European Studies and International Relations of the Comenius University in Bratislava and a lecturer at the Department of Security Studies of Charles University in Prague.
 He obtained his PhD in 2015 and his dissertation was published by Central European University as a monograph in 2019 (Eurasian Integration and the Russian World: Regionalism as an Identitary Enterprise).
 Read Aliaksei’s articles for V/I here.